quattro/mvn-madness/README.md

 Numerical experiments for Fisher-Rao geodesics between multivariate normal distributions.

+For the mathematical background and computational formulation, see [MATH.md](MATH.md).

 The package focuses on a reliable harness for testing candidate geodesic formulations.
 The initial implementation includes:

 - affine endpoint normalization and denormalization,